Creative Jewellery and Metal Design Division

 The programme promotes the development of the student’s particular interests, skills, and ideas, and students are expected to conduct independent practical and theoretical research at an advanced and in-depth (postgraduate) standard which reflects a critical awareness of a contemporary South African context.

 The MA in Visual Arts programme encourages research that is practice-based in its methodology—that is, research wherein the relationship between practice and theory is dialogical and interrelated, not only in the research process but also in the final presentation of the research project.

 Carine Terreblanche, senior lecturer

 Carine Terreblanche completed her BA (FA), BA (Hons), and an MA (FA) at Stellenbosch University.
-She also studied at the Gerrit Rietveld Academie in Amsterdam during the 1993/1994 academic years.
+She was an exchange student at the Gerrit Rietveld Academie, in Amsterdam, during 1994.
 Terreblanche lectured at Stellenbosch University from 1994–2001.
 In 2001, she left academia to work as a freelance goldsmith in Cape Town.
-In 2007 she returned to Stellenbosch University as head of the Creative Jewellery and Metal Design Division.
+In 2007, she returned to Stellenbosch University as head of the Creative Jewellery and Metal Design Division.